cpp-johnny/cpp-johnny/README.md

-a really bored person

 ### About Me :O

-> it's all part of the process
+> a really bored person

 - 👋 Hi, I’m Johnny
 - 👀 I’m interested in CS